yliess86/PhDThesis/thesis.md

 print(f"[Test] loss: {loss:.2e}, acc: {acc * 100:.2f}%")
 ```

-Finally, the model is trained for $10$ epochs, the number of time the entire dataset is looped through.
-This number was arbitrarly chosen to correspond with the loss saturation, when the model does not improve much.
-A training loop is divided in few steps, a training phase where one continously performs a training step followed by a validation step to monitor generalization, and, when stopped, a test phase to monitor model generalization without bias.
-This last step prevents from trying to overfit the validation set specifically and should be performed at the very end.
-An example training history is shown in @fig:mnist_history.
-In this example the model's reach $97.5%$ accuracy.
+Finally, the model is trained for $10$ epochs, the number of times the entire dataset is looped through.
+This number was arbitrarily chosen to correspond with the loss saturation when the model does not improve much.
+A training loop is divided into a few steps, a training phase where one continuously performs a training step followed by a validation step to monitor generalization, and when stopped, a test phase to monitor model generalization without bias.
+This last step prevents trying to overfit the validation set specifically and should be performed at the very end.
+An example of training history is shown in @fig:mnist_history.
+In this example, the model reaches $97.5%$ accuracy.
 By spending time tweaking the hyperparameters (the model's weights, the learning rate, the number of epochs, ...), the model can be improved further.

 ![Training history of a 3-layer [+mlp]{.full} with $128$ neurons in every layer on the +mnist dataset.
-The average loss (cros entropy) on the left, and the accuracy on the right are displayed for the training, validation, and test splits.](./figures/core_nn_mnist_history.svg){#fig:mnist_history}
+The average loss (cross-entropy) on the left, and the accuracy on the right are displayed for the training, validation, and test splits.](./figures/core_nn_mnist_history.svg){#fig:mnist_history}

 #### Convolutional Neural Network {#sec:cnn}

+While [+mlp]{.plural} can be viewed as universal function approximators, they scale poorly with respect to high dimensional inputs such as images, videos, sound representations such as a spectrogram, volumetric data, and long sequences.
+For example, if we consider a small RGB image of size $256 \times 256 \times 3$, the input of a +mlp would be a 1-dimensional vector of size $196,608$.
+The input layer of a +mlp with $64$ neurons would already mean that the network contains more than $12,582,912$ parameters.
+For this reason, researchers have created specialized [+nn]{.plural} with biases in their architecture inspired by cognitive and biophysical mechanisms. [+cnn]{.full .plural} (ConvNets) are such a +nn specialized in handling spatially correlated data such as images.

+**Convolution:** The core component of a ConvNet is the convolution operation.
+A +CNN operates by convolving (rolling) a set of parametrized filters on the input.

+**Pooling:**
+...

+**ConvNet:**
+...

+**MNIST Classifier:**
+...

 ### Generative Architectures {#sec:generative}
 #### Autoencoders {#sec:ae}